bhl-gn-workshop/Identification-Key-Finder/finding_keys.md

 Observations
 1. Librarian and biologist need to do many fast iterations to refine the key matching algorithms
-2. Software engineers need time to develop tools.
+1. Software engineers need time to develop tools.
-3. a bash script produced different results depending on operating system (mac vs linux).
+1. a bash script produced different results depending on operating system (mac vs linux).

 Open questions/ideas:

-1. Can you link to a location in specific BHL item by line number?
+1. Can you link to a BHL page and jump to a specific line number in the OCR text?
-2. What tools are available to visually annotate and select texts that describe a Key?
+1. What tools are available to visually annotate and select texts that describe a Key?
-3. What NLP (natural language processing) techniques/ algorithms can be used to help automate the detection and extraction of key candidates?
+1. Which software libraries or platforms can help with text classification (e.g., does this text contain a key?) and segmentation (e.g., which part of the text is a key)?
+(Stanford CoreNLP, OpenNLP)

 ## details